coverlet-coverage/coverlet/Documentation/VSTestIntegration.md

 ...
 </Project>
 ```
-As you can see in sample above we're referencing a preview version of `Microsoft.NET.Test.Sdk`, this is temporary needed because there is a bug inside vstest platform during collectors loading([details](https://github.com/microsoft/vstest/issues/2205)). **At the moment there isn't a stable package released with fix so we need to use a preview**.

 The reference to `coverlet.collector` package is included by default with xunit template test (`dotnet new xunit`), you only need to update the package for new versions like any other package reference.